Scottsbluff/Gering swimmers will finish in NSAA state meet consolation round

-LINCOLN Scottsbluff/Gering will take part in the consolation round Saturday to close out the NSAA state boys and girls swim meet and also the squad's season.
+LINCOLN — Scottsbluff/Gering will take part in the consolation round Saturday to close out the NSAA state boys and girls swim meet and also the squad's season overall.

 The boys 200 medley relay team of seniors Dien Nguyen, and Maddux Janecek and sophomores Wisley Mooc and Tyler Fogle placed 17th overall in the preliminary competition.
 The team finished in 1 minute, 46.62 seconds, roughly a second and a half better than their seed time (1.48.17) .